DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Experiments

 \section{Experiments}

-To validate the effectiveness and wide-ranging applicability of \textbf{DFedReweightin}g, we conducted simulation experiments targeting two representative challenges in DFL: client fairness and Byzantine attack robustness.
-Building on the insights from these two cases, we believe the algorithm can be readily extended to address additional challenges in DFL.
+To validate the effectiveness and broad applicability of \textbf{DFedReweighting}, we conduct simulation experiments targeting two representative challenges in DFL: client fairness and Byzantine robustness.
+Beyond these primary evaluations, we further demonstrate the framework's versatility through multi-objective tasks, both across and within clients, illustrating how the TPM-CRS design can be readily adapted to address a wider range of learning objectives in DFL.